OfficeDev/office-scripts-docs/docs/overview/excel.md

 :::image type="content" source="../images/add-button.png" alt-text="The 'Add button' option in the script Details page menu.":::

 These script buttons also work on Windows.
 Create the button in Excel on the web and users on Windows can run your script with the press of a button.
 Please note that only running the button is supported on Windows.
-If you need to edit the script, you need to do that through the web client.
+If you need to edit the script, you need to do that through the web application.

 > [!NOTE]
 > To use this feature on Windows, you need a copy of Excel connected to a Microsoft 365 subscription.
 Unsupported platforms or older Office versions display the shape used for the script button, but it's not clickable.